akorchaginn/duplicate-management-diplodoc/docs/en/user.md

 When creating or updating a record, the database is searched for duplicates according to the Duplicate Rules settings

-On records that have duplicates, an information panel appears with a Show Duplicate button:
+On records that have duplicates, an information panel appears with a **Show Duplicates** button:

 ![alt text for screen readers](../images/image4.jpg)